timescale/docs/api/_hyperfunctions/max_n/into_array.md

     - max_n()
 api_details:
   summary: |
-    This will return the N largest values seen by the aggregate.
-They will be formatted as an array ordered in decreasing order.
+    Return the N largest values seen by the aggregate.
+The values are formatted as an array in decreasing order.
   signatures:
     - language: sql
       code: |